 An extra layer of Fridge Horror that adds to that one: You can see them alive and well during week 1.
 What happened to them...?

-Beat's backstory in general is the quiet, depressing kind of sad that makes this troper want a hug badly.
+Beat's backstory in general is the quiet, depressing kind of sad.
 It's sad enough that nothing he ever did seemed good enough for his parents.
 Then he says that he just gave up on himself, hoping they would do the same... and they did.
 The idea of a teenager's parents thinking of him as a lost cause is heartbreaking.